aragorn38male/Time/README.md

 # Time

 A small project that aims to prevent the destruction of the melatonine while very brievly watch the current hour in the dark night...
+* Support Picture display behind clock
-* Uses NTP with WIFI to get the current hour.
+* Uses NTP with WIFI to get the current hour

 For a darker effect, comment line 36 to hide the picture &